1. Topics

 • An instance of the Firebase Realtime Database has a limit of 200.000 concurrent connections and 1.000 write operations per second.
 To scale beyond these limits, you have to use sharding, which is a notoriously difficult process

 • Vendor lock-in is an issue when you use Firebase.
 For example, if one day you conclude that the Realtime Database / Cloud Firestore is unsuitable for your use case, it’s hard to migrate to another (NoSQL) database.
-This is because of the way data is stored - a JSON tree in the case of the Realtime Database, respectively collections of documents (which are very similar to JSON data) in the case of Cloud Firestore.
+This is because of the way data is stored: Firebase Realtime Database uses a JSON tree structure, while Cloud Firestore uses collections of documents, similar to JSON.

 • There are plenty of horror stories of costs escalating out of control, especially if you are new to Firebase, and don’t yet have a good grasp on the pricing mode and how to engineer your apps in a cost-effective manner.
-See How not to get a $30k bill from Firebase for details.
+See How not to get a $30k bill from Firebase for details, or read more about the challenges of scaling Firebase.

 Copy link to clipboard